 What cannot be obtained from the clinical history is acquired with the fingers, eyes, and smell.
 The ability to listen with a stethoscope and palpate with the fingers and hands will reveal much of the physical findings.
 The sense of smell is also important in detecting the fruity odor of the ketotic cow's breath, or the urea from the breath of a cat in renal failure.

-What can not be revealed by the history and exam is further supported by diagnostic tests like blood work, urinalysis, and fecal exams.
+What cannot be revealed by the history and exam is further supported by diagnostic tests like blood work, urinalysis, and fecal exams.
 Veterinarians are well trained in laboratory medicine and parasitology.

 When health problems arise, veterinarians diagnose the problem and treat the animal.
 Accurate diagnosis frequently requires laboratory tests, radiography, and specialized equipment.
 Treatments may involve a number of different procedures including emergency lifesaving techniques, prescribing medication, setting fractures, birthing, performing surgery, or advising an owner on feeding and care of the animal.

 To prevent the introduction of foreign diseases, veterinarians employed by government agencies quarantine and inspect animals brought into the country from other countries.
-They supervise shipments of animals, test for the presence of diseases, and manage campaigns to prevent and eradicate many diseases such as tuberculosis, brucellosis and rabies, which threaten animal and human health.
+They supervise shipments of animals, test for the presence of diseases and manage campaigns to prevent and eradicate many diseases such as tuberculosis, brucellosis, and rabies, which threaten animal and human health.

-There are many veterinarians that are professors, teaching at schools and universities of Veterinary medicine.
-In addition to teaching, Veterinary school faculty members conduct basic and clinical research, contribute to scientific publications, and develop continuing education programs to help graduate veterinarians acquire new knowledge and skills.
+There are many veterinarians that are professors, teaching at schools and universities of veterinary medicine.
+In addition to teaching, veterinary school faculty members conduct basic and clinical research, contribute to scientific publications, and develop continuing education programs to help graduate veterinarians acquire new knowledge and skills.